|Please indicate your forums references during registration. These forums are each worth 1 hour of continuing education.

 Considerations for Working with Latino Families in MFT

-Undocumented and mixed-status families are especially vulnerable to the effects of forced detention, abrupt deportation, and harsh immigration enforcement polices, which has dire consequences for Latino immigrant families in the U.S. This forum will explore the complexes of working with Latino families, including an analysis of policy, clinical needs and how MFT’s can practice responsively with this population.
+Undocumented and mixed-status families are especially vulnerable to the effects of forced detention, abrupt deportation, and harsh immigration enforcement polices, which has dire consequences for Latino immigrant families in the U.S. This forum will explore the complexities of working with Latino families, including an analysis of policy, clinical needs and how MFT’s can help practice responsively with this population.

 Using Medical Family Therapy with Family Caregivers of Older Adults

 This interactive forum will provide participants with: an overview of family caregiving in the US and how our health care system and other social factors are changing the roles and responsibilities of caregivers; tools to assess and measure caregiver burden; and medical family therapy interventions to increase caregiver self-efficacy and decrease burden and distress.